pyraxo/agentic-playground/README.md

 ## Local installation

-Ensure you have [uv](https://docs.astral.sh/uv/) and Python 3.10+ installed.
+Ensure you have [uv](https://docs.astral.sh/uv/) and Python 3.11 installed.
 The `.python-version` file tells `uv` which Python version to install and use when running this project.

+Later Python versions cause `unstructured-inference` to throw errors (tested on 3.13).

 1. Create a virtual environment and activate it: